 ABBOTSFORD

-With a solid selection of 13-inch pizzas, they’ve definitely o choose from you can expect traditional numbers like Napolitana with olives, anchovies, and capers, on a Napoli base with Fior Di Latte alongside more inventive choices like the famed 'Surf & Turf' a sodium-rich mixture of prawns, pancetta, with gruyere and chilli on a garlic base.
+Surrounded by several high-traffic nightspots the now-iconic white brick storefront of Rita’s leads into a bustling and vibrant diner, filled to the brim with people tackling pizzas, wine and beers.
+With a solid selection of 13-inch pizzas, they’ve got a lot to choose from, take the Napolitana with olives, anchovies, and capers, on a Napoli base with Fior Di Latte alongside more inventive choices like the famed 'Surf & Turf' a salty and fiery mix of prawns, pancetta, with gruyere and chilli on a garlic base.

-Thin Slizzy
+Thin Slizzy Pizzeria

+Pizza but make it metal.
+Collingwood's very Collingwood late-night pizza joint comes courtesy of Scott Penberthy, a veteran of the Melbourne pizza scene who’s spent the last five years slinging slices at Northside Institute Rita’s.
+It’s a casual affair at Thin Slizzy that’s primed for the area’s demographic.
 There are 12 pizzas on the menu, each reinforcing the locale’s theme.
 Highlights include, but certainly aren’t limited to the meat-laden Meatallica, and a pumpkin number called the Smashing Pumpkin and a potato pizza titled The Ace of Spuds.
 Very good.

 Deep End

-This Fitzroy-based pizza destination is dedicated to several styles of pie with origins tied to the US of A. Deep End is a departure from your conventional pizzeria, instead, serving up thick Detroit square pies, Chicago deep-dish, and NYC-style slices.
+This Fitzroy-based pizza destination is dedicated to several styles of pie with origins tied to the USA.
+Deep End is a departure from your conventional pizzeria, instead, serving up thick Detroit square pies, Chicago deep-dish, and NYC-style slices.
+The pièce de résistance is without a doubt the 10-inch Chicago-style pies, a stuffed, deep-dish pizza with just three options: a cheese, a pepperoni, and a sausage and mushroom.

 Leonardo's Pizza Palace

+Leonardo’s Pizza Palace is a 70s-inspired diner and bar in the heart of Carlton.
+Inside is an irreverent mix of wooden veneer and booths where absolutely knockout pizzas land in rapid succession.
 Here the slight charring of the pizza crusts adds to the unbelievable taste, the amalgamation of the two creates that perfect dough-ey crust with incredible flavour.
-An absolute go-to is the Pepperoni pizza, covered in delicious pieces of slow-burning medium spiced meat and stringy house-blend cheese.

 Sal’s Pizza

-Sal’s Pizza has been dishing up NY-style slices since 1975 when the store first opened in Queens.
+If you're Looking for a New York slice, it doesn’t get much more traditional than this one.
+Sal’s Pizza (which also has a spot in our best cheap eats in Melbourne) has been dishing up NY-style slices since 1975 when the store first opened in Queens.
 Luckily for us, Sal’s son decided to move to Australia and serve up some of the best pizza in Melbourne right across town.
 Quite literally, the NYC cheese is from Wisconsin, the Pepperoni comes from upstate New York and the tomatoes are from California.

 +39 Pizzeria

 +39 has been excelling in crafting some of the best pizza in Melbourne for quite some time now.
-Situated down on Little Bourke Street just off Elizabeth street, they pay homage to Pizzaiolos of Naples with a selection of traditional-style pizzas cooked in a vibrant and eclectic Trattoria—which is typically absolutely brimming with city-dwellers and tourists.
+Situated down on Little Bourke Street just off Elizabeth Street, they pay homage to Pizzaiolos of Naples with a selection of traditional-style pizzas cooked in a vibrant and eclectic Trattoria—which is typically absolutely brimming with city-dwellers and tourists.
 Our choice here is the 'Diavola', it's salty, it's spicy, it's just perfect.

 A25